BinaryBrain/Database-Project/ui-doc.md

 ### Fullscreen mode

 Above the results, on the right, a fullscreen button can be clicked to display results on a bigger view.
 This is pretty practical when the table has a lot of row.

+### Technical details

+When a button is clicked, when a search is done or when a row is clicked, the same function is called to render the table.
+This function will execute an `AJAX` request to the server and get a JSON containing the result.
+The result will then be transformed to a `HTML` table.

+Note that technical informations like references to other SQL tables will be hidden to the user.

+When errors occurs, there are logged in the `Debug Console` at the bottom of the page.
+This is useful is you're disconnected from the EPFL network for instance.